We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 With the right qualifications and experience, you could progress to a management or leadership role within your organisation.
 You could also move into policy development or research.

-If you're interested in helping others to overcome addiction, then a career in alcohol and other drugs work could be for you.
-Contact Hader Institute today to find out more about our alcohol and other drugs courses.
+If you're interested in helping others to overcome addiction, then a career in alcohol and other drug work could be for you.
+Contact Hader Institute today to find out more about our courses.

 If you're an existing online learner requiring any support, you can also book a time here.